Lab Members

 Rob Johnson

-Rob T. Johnson is a fifth-year candidate in the Clinical Psychology Psy.D program.
+Rob T. Johnson graduated from the Clinical Psychology Psy.D program in 2024.
 Rob received their B.A. from Stanford University, where they majored in Human Biology with a concentration in Public Health and Systemic Poverty.
 During this time, Rob assisted with research into a novel public health intervention for Type 2 Diabetes, which emphasized autonomy and family relationships.
 Rob later completed the Post-Baccalaureate Program in Psychology at the University of California, Berkeley, assisting and designing social psychology research into the effects of emotions and inequality on social cognition.
 Rob has held clinical positions at Brooklyn College Personal Counseling, Manhattan Psychiatric Center, Zucker Hillside Hospital, and the Parnes Clinic.
-Rob is currently working as a full-time psychology intern at California State University, Monterey Bay, Personal Growth and Counseling Center.
+Rob's full-time psychology internship was completed at California State University, Monterey Bay, Personal Growth and Counseling Center.
 Rob’s research interests focus on how people change and grow, including corrective emotional experiences within psychotherapy and LGBTQ+ identity formation.

 Elly Deutsch

-Elly Deutsch is a fifth-year student in the Clinical Psychology Psy.D.
-Program.
+Elly Deutsch graduated from the Clinical Psychology Psy.D.
+Program in 2025.
 He received his B.A. from Yeshiva University, where he majored in psychology.
 After completing his undergraduate studies, Elly studied at Yeshiva University’s Rabbi Isaac Elchanan Theological Seminary (RIETS) from which he has received Rabbinical ordination.
 As part of his studies at RIETS, Elly was awarded a certificate of completion of a joint-program between RIETS and the Ferkauf Graduate School of Psychology, which trains aspiring Rabbis in areas of mental health including pastoral psychology and crisis, bereavement and marriage counseling.
-Elly has held clinical positions at Brooklyn College Personal Counseling, Pathways CBT Foundation and the Parnes Clinic and currently serves as an extern at Nassau University Medical Center.
+Elly has held clinical positions at Brooklyn College Personal Counseling, Pathways CBT Foundation, the Parnes Clinic, and Nassau University Medical Center.
+Elly completed his doctoral internship at Achieve Behavioral Health.
 Elly’s research has focused on the psychological value of the Orthodox Jewish bereavement rituals and practices, bridging the gap between the world of religion and the world of psychology.

 Emma Ritter

-Emma Ritter (she/her) is a fifth-year doctoral student in the Ferkauf Clinical Psychology Psy.D.
-Program.
+Emma Ritter (she/her) graduated from the Ferkauf Clinical Psychology Psy.D.
+Program in 2025.
 She received her B.A. from Wesleyan University.
 While at Wesleyan she worked as a research assistant in the Critical Health + Social Ecology (CH+SE) Lab, studying the intersection of social ecology, trauma, and health.
 Her honors thesis examined the influence of catastrophic climate events on mental health.
 Before beginning at Ferkauf, Emma worked as a case manager at STEPS to End Family Violence, serving as an advocate for survivors of intimate partner violence.
-She also participated in Avodah, a jewish social justice fellowship that fosters a commitment to activism.
-Emma has held clinical positions at the Pace University Counseling Center, Manhattan Psychiatric Center, and the Parnes Clinic.
-Emma is currently engaged in clinical work at Memorial Sloan Kettering Cancer Center (MSKCC), providing cancer patients and caregiving families with individual, couples, and family psychotherapy throughout the course of illness, including end-of-life and bereavement.
-She also participates in clinical research at MSKCC as a study interventionist for therapeutic trials of a cognitive-behavioral approach for transplant survivors with PTSD and of a meaning-centered approach for bereaved parents who have lost children.
+She also participated in Avodah, a Jewish social justice fellowship that fosters a commitment to activism.
+Emma has held clinical positions at the Pace University Counseling Center, Manhattan Psychiatric Center, the Parnes Clinic, and Memorial Sloan Kettering Cancer Center (MSKCC).
+She also participated in clinical research at MSKCC as a study interventionist for therapeutic trials of a cognitive-behavioral approach for transplant survivors with PTSD and of a meaning-centered approach for bereaved parents who have lost children.
+Emma completed her internship at the Brooklyn Veterans Affairs (VA) Hospital.
 Emma’s research interests include expanding the view of family in end-of-life and bereavement settings, which she explores through a social justice lens.

 Lilly Scherban